 “I don’t know how I will get the money to go and visit him.
 I’m afraid the [guards] might beat him and I won’t know,” said Sou Ra Tuesday.

 But 35-year-old In Sitha said the journey to Prey Sa is far and will be dangerous in the evenings.
-Even so, she believes her husband will be better off at the modern prison which has replaced the prison built during the French protectorate.
+Even so, she believes her husband will be better off at the modern prison which has replaced the French-era prison.

 “I think the new prison is clean and probably the prisoners will have better conditions,” said another woman waiting to catch a glimpse of her husband as he left the jail Tuesday.

 (Additional reporting by Ham Samnang and Saing Soenthrith)